NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 The workflow is a combination of batch authorization delegation and identity chaining {{I-D.ietf-oauth-identity-chaining}}.

-Since the sub-client and leader-client reside in different trust domains, the leader-client in Domain A cannot directly distribute the batch token to the sub-client in Domain B. Instead, it requests a JWT Authorization Grant (JAG) from the AS in Domain A via token exchange.
+Since the sub-client and leader-client reside in different trust domains, the leader-client in Domain A requests a JWT Authorization Grant (JAG) from the AS in Domain A via token exchange.
 The AS matches Domain B with the may_act.aud fields in the batch token to filter out one or more authorization items, then generates a JAG including only the Domain B-related authorization items.

 The leader-client then presents the received JAG as an assertion to the AS in Domain B to obtain an access token, which is subsequently exchanged by the specific sub-client in Domain B for a final downscoped token.
 This token exchange ensures that the final downscoped token used by the sub-client only contains the permissions it required.